+tmux2html captures full tmux windows or individual panes then parses their contents into HTML.

 tmux2html captures full tmux windows or individual panes then parses their contents into HTML in living .
 The output can either be still snapshots, or animated sequences.

 With a web server that uses gzip compression, the size over the network is negligible for reasonably sized windows or panes.

 Some of these may be large in dimensions.
 You’ll need to zoom out if you want to see all panes at once.
 These are not raster graphics!

 If you decide to look at the telnet animations yourself and don’t know how to exit, use Ctrl-] then type quit.
 For the Star Wars animation, press Ctrl-]<enter> to get the prompt.

 What people think of tmux2html

 9:39:46 PM Jef Myers: what the fuck is tmux?